Managing Information Overload - How to Navigate the Digital Flood

 2. Fix Your Information Intake Schedule

 Limit checking news and social media to twice a day.
 Outside those windows, turn off notifications and consciously disconnect.
 Transform information from something that flows to you into something you actively seek.
-(Books on information management can also be helpful)
+This is called "pull-based" information intake, freeing you from being swept along by passively arriving information.

 3. Apply the Two-Minute Rule

-When encountering new information, decide within two minutes whether it's relevant to you right now.
+When encountering new information, decide within two minutes whether it is relevant to you right now.
 If you can't decide, you don't need it.
 Hoarding items in a "read later" folder only accelerates overload.
+If your "read later" list exceeds one hundred items, those are items you will never read.
+Delete them without hesitation.

 4. Input with Output in Mind